subramanyampv/kamino/README.md

 ### Cloning

 You need a directory into which clone-all will clone all your repositories.
-From the clone-all directory, run:

 ```
-npx @ngeor/clone-all --provider github --username ngeor --output ../target/
+npx @ngeor/clone-all --provider github --username ngeor --output ./repositories/
 ```

-This will clone all the repositories of the `ngeor` user into the `target` sibling folder.
+This will clone all the repositories of the `ngeor` user into the `repositoris` folder.
 If the repositories are already cloned, it will pull instead.

 ### Creating bundles